smartface/sf-component-calendar/README.md

 ### Changing Styles

-You can override new styles
+You can override new styles like below

 ```js
 const newMonthLabelColorStyle = {